-Grow, Eat, Connect
+Grow, Eat, and Connect!

-A coalition of island organizations that included Aquidneck Growers' Market, Aquidneck Land Trust and Sustainable Aquidneck began discussions in 2008 towards a food hub and community farm on land at St. Mary's Episcopal Church in Portsmouth.
-Over time, the discussion morphed into the need for wider understanding of food and agricultural issues, woven around the health of our bodies, our community, our land and their entwined future.
+A coalition of island organizations that included Aquidneck Growers' Market, Aquidneck Land Trust, and Sustainable Aquidneck began discussions in 2008 towards a food hub and community farm on land at St. Mary's Episcopal Church in Portsmouth.
+Over time, the discussion morphed into the need for wider understanding of food and agricultural issues, woven around the health of our bodies, our community, our land, and their entwined future.

 In anticipation of the needs of present and future generations, we encourage awareness and participation in the vital relationships between health, environment, agriculture, aquaculture, and a thriving local economy.
 Through collaboration in a dynamic and strategic regional perspective, we work to grow the local food economy and make healthy food accessible to all.
 We strive to create a vibrant hub of activity on Aquidneck Island, sharing information, skills, and understanding, building the capacity to meet our common future.